 ANDREW OSBORNE, CO-DIRECTOR/CINEMATOGRAPHER (Pictured second to left) Andrew Nam Chul Osborne is a Brooklyn-based director, producer, cinematographer and editor.
 He has directed commercial campaigns for LinkedIn, Rawlings and The American Red Cross.
 A frequent collaborator with Pureland Pictures, Osborne has directed and produced over a dozen projects for Pureland Pictures alongside award-winning filmmaker Emily Abt.
 He was the Associate Producer on Abt’s narrative feature “Toe to Toe,” and has been the cinematographer on many Pureland projects.
 He holds a BFA in Film and Television Production from the Savannah College of Art and Design.
-Osborne is currently a producer for BBDO Worldwide.
+Osborne is currently a currently a content producer at BBDO Worldwide, working across the agency's client roster on innovative branded content.
+His work has been recognized by the Cannes Lions, Clios, and ADDY award shows.

 KERYN THOMPSON, PRODUCER (Pictured far left) An alumna of the Rhode Island School of Design, Thompson is a longtime collaborator of Pureland’s and associate produced the 2009 Sundance feature “Toe to Toe.”
 As an animator/illustrator, her work has been featured in films, television shows, music videos, and print campaigns.
 These include “The Private Lives of Pippa Lee” (premiered Berlin International Film Festival, 2009), the Sundance Channel show “Love Lust,” and pieces for Stevie Nicks’ release of “Crystal Visions.”
 Thompson has also produced several genre based films under Penny Spent Films, including the 2017 psychological thriller “The Abduction of Jennifer Grayson.”
 She is currently in preproduction on the comedy "Area 718."